Call signs in the United Kingdom: Special event call signs

 Ofcom reserves the right to issue temporary special event call signs to licensed amateurs holding a full licence.

 Special event call signs are issued with a 'GB' prefix, but others like GQ, GO, GR, MQ, GA, MO, and 2O have been issued in special cases.
 Ofcom also allows numerals in special event call sign suffixes.
 For instance GB75RD was a special event sign for the 75th anniversary of the Reading and District Amateur radio club.
 More recently Ofcom have agreed to what was a very special arrangement for the use of the Special Event Station call sign Gx100RSGB during 2013 to mark the 100th anniversary of the RSGB (where "x" is replaced by the secondary location identifier, M, W, I, D, U, and J, etc. (but never with B) to form the typical 'GB' prefix for other special events.)

 Exceptionally, call signs taking the form 'GB3xx' are usually allocated to repeaters whilst beacons usually take the 'GB3xxx' form.

 The GR prefix has now been allocated, as of 2017, as a special event prefix alongside "GB", as the callsign GR2HQ has been in use under a Notice of Variation (NoV) since 2011.
 The prefix GR has now been allocated in the special event callsign range rather than an NoV.
 For reference, GR2HQ is the UK multiplier station in the Headquarters section (country-on-country national societies head-to-head section) of the annual IARU HF Championship Contest.

 To celebrate the wedding of HRH Prince Harry and Miss Meghan Markle, the RSGB agreed with Ofcom an NoV to authorise the temporary use of the Regional Secondary Locator 'R' after the call sign prefix.
-Successful applicants were able to use the RSL between 19–21 May 2018.
+Successful applicants were able to use the RSL between 19 and 21 May 2018.